citelao/sensible/_how_to/2-3-antivirus.md

 Viruses (well,  technically all *malware*, but who's asking) are really weird.
 There's a pretty high chance you've gotten one before and remember dealing with it, so the new advice---that you probably don't need one---is a bit jarring.
 Why do you not need one?
 Did something change?

 That's not the only thing that's odd about malware.
 We're told to be wary of keyloggers stealing your bank passwords, but at the same time we're told that virus symptoms include pop-ups and distracting ads on your screen.
-It doesn't make sense---that's like a burglar breaking in, turning on the lights, and shouting, "I'm doing bad stuff in your house!
+It doesn't make sense---that's like a burglar breaking in, turning on the lights, and shouting, "I'm doing very sneaky secret stuff in your house!
 ALSO DO YOU WANNA BUY SOME PILLS?!"

 Is malware written to steal your passwords and perpetrate identity theft<!-- TODO [identity theft]({{site.baseurl}}/identity_theft/) -->?
 Is it trying to sell you cheap Canadian medicine?
 Or is it just for fun, to cause mischief<!-- Folk models -->?